-DRIVE (D) should not be used when towing a trailer, carrying a heavy load, driving on steep hills or for off-road driving.
-Select THIRD (3) when operating the vehicle under any of these conditions.
+DRIVE (D) May be used when towing a trailer.
+However, when carrying a heavy load, driving on steep hills, or for off-road driving, select THIRD (3).

 THIRD (3): This position is also used for normal driving, however, it offers more power and lower fuel economy than DRIVE (D).